amirsalehag/database_servers/postgresql-info/postgres-Log-Shipping.md

 ```
 sudo -u postgres createuser -U postgres repuser -P -c 5 --replication
 ```
-* Create the archive directory
+* Create the archive directory on all nodes
 Create a directory to store archive files.
 This directory is a subdirectory of the cluster's data directory, which is named main by default.
 ```
 mkdir -p /var/lib/postgresql/main/mnt/server/archivedir